-3.3 Chart hospital return rate
+4.4 Chart hospital return rate

-The chart hospital return rate tab provides a graphic view of your hospital's PPHR, PPR, and PPED rates over time.
-The top chart plots PPHR rates over time, while the lower left chart shows PPR rates and the lower right chart shows PPED rates.
+The chart hospital return rate tab provides a graphic view of your hospital's PPHR, PPR, and PPED rates over time for each cycle.
+The top chart of each cycle plots PPHR rates over time, while the lower left chart shows PPR rates and the lower right chart shows PPED rates.
 In each case, the solid line indicates your hospital's rate, while the dashed line indicates the rate at an average MS hospital with the same demographics and casemix during the baseline period.

-3.4 Chart performance
+4.5 Chart performance

 The chart performance tab illustrates the actual-to-expected ratios over time for PPHRs (orange line), PPRs (blue line), and PPEDs (green line).
 The dashed gray line represents average performance during the baseline period.
 Points above the dashed line indicate worse than expected performance, while points below the dashed line indicate better than expected performance.
+A separate chart is provided for each of the currently active cycles.